-For EU individuals, essential cookies also help inform Company whether you require, or have already been served, an affirmative consent request in connection with the GDPR.
-Essential cookies include analytics cookies, which provide us data that allows Company to better understand its users and improve the Site based on what we have learned from that data.
+For EU individuals, essential cookies also help inform the Trust whether you require, or have already been served, an affirmative consent request in connection with the GDPR.
+Essential cookies include analytics cookies, which provide us data that allows the Trust to better understand its users and improve the website based on what we have learned from that data.

 Please note that if you choose to remove or reject cookies, this could affect the availability and functionality of some areas of our website.

 Our operations are conducted within the United States.
 If you access our websites from outside the United States, your connection may be through and to servers located in your country or the United States.
 Any personal information you provide may be processed and maintained in the United States on servers and/or other network systems operated by or for American Battlefield Trust’s benefit.
 The following explains our collection and processing policies with respect to the personal data of EU residents.

 Right to access: You have the right to request information about the personal data we hold on you at any time.
 You can contact us and we will provide you with your personal data via e-mail.